khali70/fwd-store-backend/README.md

 Your application must make use of the following libraries:

-- Postgres for the database
+- Postgres for the database (you can user docker for this)
 - Node for the application logic
 - yarn for node pkg manager